 She also has "Chosen Children, let's roll!" in the original Japanese version for whenever they're about to enter the Digital World.
 Notably, when in one episode Yolei is too depressed to go into the Digital World to fight, Kari has to supply the phrase.

-Romantic Two-Girl Friendship: she and Kari have two or three whiffs of the trope, specially in the episode that had them (and Ken) in the Sea of Darkness.
+Romantic Two-Girl Friendship: She and Hikari have two or three whiffs of the trope, specially in the episode that had them (and Ken) in the Sea of Darkness.
 (Between this and her attitude with Mimi, she's very easy fodder for Les Yay.)

-Having grown up a little, TK serves as the warm, friendly Lancer of the new Chosen team.
+Having grown up a little, Takeru serves as the warm, friendly Lancer of the new Chosen team.
 Nonetheless, he is a bit more cynical and a bit shellshocked from his previous adventures.
-Together, he and Kari often explain how the Digital World works to the new kids.
+Together, he and Hikari often explain how the Digital World works to the new kids.
 In the conclusion of 02, he becomes an author.
 He was also Narrator All Along for the 02 series.

 Depending on the Writer: Is he resentful of those who try to toy with the darkness without knowing what it entails (episode 19), those who try to take over the world or do other evil deeds with the power of darkness (episode 34), or those who create artificial life with the power of darkness (episode 35)?
 Is he out to destroy anything that's made with the power of darkness (episode 34) or does he believe that all life is precious and important (episode 35)?
 The only thing anyone can agree on is that Angemon's death in Adventure did a number on him.